 Of these four career paths, career paths 2 and 3 are important elements of the identity of computer science and are the kind of career paths that many computer science faculty wish to see their students choose.
-As a practical observation, however, only an extremely small minority of the students who earn computer science bachelor's degrees choose them.
+As a practical observation, however, only an extremely small minority of the students who earn computer science bachelor's degrees actually choose them.
 For those few who do, institutional lag is not an issue: a strong bachelor's degree program in computer science, followed by graduate study (probably to the doctoral level) is clearly the preferred choice.

 Career paths 1 and 4 are the focus of debate.
 These careers draw the overwhelming majority of computer science graduates.
-They are also the focus of the new computing degree programs (software engineering and information technology, respectively) which have come into being to provide more focused alternatives to computer science programs at preparing students for these career paths.
-In addition, a significant number of graduates in information systems have over the years selected organizational roles that are very similar to these career paths.
+They are also the focus of the new computing degree programs (software engineering and information technology, respectively) which have emerged to provide more focused alternatives to computer science programs in preparing students for these career paths.
+In addition, a significant number of graduates in information systems have, over the years, selected organizational roles that are very similar to these career paths.
 No resolution has yet occurred to the debate about the relative value of computer science programs vs. software engineering and information technology programs.
-However, the issues that arise in the debate are well defined.
-Because software engineering and information technology programs have different goals, the issues discussed are somewhat different.
-We discuss the relevant issues viz. computer science in the subsequent subsections devoted to software engineering and information technology, respectively.
-For career paths 1 and 4, one should evaluate the relative value of computer science programs in the light of emergence of degree programs in the two new computing disciplines.
+However, the issues that arise in the debate are well defined and are discussed in the subsequent subsections on software engineering and information technology, respectively.
+For career paths 1 and 4, one should evaluate the relative value of computer science programs in the light of the emergence of degree programs in the two new computing disciplines.

 3.4.3.
-Information systems
+Information Systems

 The change in the role of information systems concerns the expanded role of information technology in organizations of all kinds.
-Historically, information systems programs prepared students to work with functionally-oriented business applications, such as payroll, accounts receivables, inventory management, etc. On the technology side, IS students could expect to become familiar with computer applications related to these traditional business areas, especially database management systems, and with spreadsheets and other off-the-shelf software products that had broad utility to business people.
+Historically, information systems programs prepared students to work with functionally oriented business applications such as payroll, accounts receivables, inventory management, etc. On the technology side, IS students could expect to become familiar with computer applications related to these traditional business areas especially database management systems, and with spreadsheets and other off-the-shelf software products that had broad utility to business people.

 Modern IS programs focus on the broader role of IT-enabled information utilization and business processes in a wide range of enterprises, while still maintaining their close association with business schools.
 What information does the enterprise need?
 How is that information generated?
 Is it delivered to the people who need it?
 Is it presented to them in ways that permits them to readily use it?
-Is the organization structured to be able to utilize technology in the efficient ways?
-Are the business processes of the organization well-designed?
+Is the organization structured to be able to utilize technology effectively?
+Are the business processes of the organization well designed?
 Do they utilize the opportunities created by information technology fully?
 Does the organization fully utilize the communication and collaboration capabilities of information technologies?
 Is the organization capable of adapting quickly enough to changing external circumstances?
 These are the important issues that various types of enterprises increasingly rely on IS people to address.

 For IS programs, the traditional role still exists, but it is no longer sufficient.
 The meaningful question is: "Has an IS program broadened its scope to include an integrated view of the enterprise with complex information needs and high-level dependency on IT-enabled business processes?"
 Web-based distributed technologies provide the infrastructure for globally connected organizations, and modern IS programs have to address the needs of such organizations.
-IS students must learn how to assess and evaluate organizational information needs, specify information requirements, and design practical systems to satisfy those requirements.
-If a program focuses only on the design and development of narrow functional applications and the use of personal productivity tools, it is seriously behind mainstream IS programs.
+IS students must learn how to assess and evaluate organizational information needs, specify information requirements, and design practical systems to satisfy these requirements.
+If a program focuses only on the design and development of narrow functional applications and the use of personal productivity tools, it is seriously behind f the mainstream IS programs.